 First things first: the boring old boob light was replaced with a remote ceiling fan!
 THIS is the exact one.
-I loved the ceiling fan in the guest room so much that I went looking for a similar style, but black, to put in the master.
+I loved the ceiling fan in the guest room so much that I went looking for a similar style, but matte black, to put in the primary.

 Tip: I got a GREAT discount on my ceiling fan by finding the one I wanted online and then searching for the exact model on eBay.
 Saved me about $85 — just make sure you check the seller’s notes to verify that it’s new (open box but unused).

-After painting the outdoor furniture with Tricorn Black, I’m absolutely in love with the color!
+After painting the outdoor furniture with Sherwin Williams Tricorn Black, I’m absolutely in love with the color!
 I immediately began scheming for adding it to the bedroom.
 I’ll admit, committing to painting my new trim black (remember when I installed it a few years ago?) was a little nerve-wracking at first, but once I saw the first window done, I am totally sold.
-No regrets.
+No regrets on taking the plunge.